mihaelasandrea/second-chance-web/README.md

 -   When an existing user logs out the user gets the "You have been logged out" message.
 -   When an existing user deletes the user gets the "Profile Successfully Deleted" message.
 -   When an existing user deletes the user gets the "Profile Successfully Deleted" message.
+### Contact Form
+-   The message submitted arrives in the connected email, but the form doesn't refresh as explained in the known bugs section.
 ### Cancel Buttons
 -   For each submitting type of buttons, the user have the cancel buttons which redirects the user back to the home page.
 ### Footer section